Tie a Tie

 Step 6: Slide the wide end down through the front loop you just created.
 Keep it a little loose.

 Step 7: Hold the narrow end in one hand and slide the knot up into place with the other.
-Tighten and adjust so the tip of the tie reaches your belt buckle.
+Tighten and adjust so the tip reaches your belt buckle.
 Fold the collar down.

 Sitting right between the Four-in-Hand and the full Windsor, the Half Windsor is a strong everyday choice.
 The knot is medium-sized, fairly symmetrical, and works well with standard shirt collars.
-If you wear ties at work regularly, this one is worth mastering.
+If you wear a tie at work regularly, this one is worth mastering.

 Step 1: Collar up, wide end on the right hanging about 12 inches down from the narrow end.